 - 2.1 Lesbury Parish has a population of 1007 people (at 2011 census).
 30% of the population in this area are over the age of 65 (compared with a County wide average of 23.1%), with just over 13% being between the ages of 0 -15 (compared with a County wide average of 17%). - 2.2 Most of the population is concentrated within the settlements of Lesbury, Hipsburn and Bilton.
 There are a number of isolated dwellings and farmsteads in the countryside around. - 2.3 Alnmouth, with a significant number of services and facilities, is on the boundary of the Neighbourhood Area.
-Alnmouth is not producing a Neighbourhood Plan, and the emerging Northumberland Local Plan proposes to define a settlement boundary for Alnmouth. - 2.4 The emerging Local Plan for Northumberland has carried out an assessment of the indicative housing requirements for all designated Neighbourhood Plan Areas.
-The indicative requirement for Lesbury Parish (including Lesbury, Hipsburn and Bilton) is 45 dwellings over the 20-year plan period (2016 2036).
-This figure is contained in Annex A of the emerging Northumberland Local Plan. - 2.5 A detailed Housing Needs Survey has been carried out by Community Action Northumberland1, and the data gained from that survey provides useful evidence for further potential projects to deliver affordable housing within the Neighbourhood Area.
+Alnmouth Parish Council has recently begun the preparation of its own neighbourhood plan and the emerging Northumberland Local Plan proposes to define a settlement boundary for Alnmouth. - 2.4 The emerging Northumberland Local Plan includes an assessment of the housing requirements for all designated neighbourhood areas.
+The housing requirement for Lesbury Parish (including Lesbury, Hipsburn and Bilton) is 45 dwellings over the 20-year plan period (2016 2036).
+This figure is set out in Policy HOU 3 (Housing requirements for neighbourhood areas) in the emerging Northumberland Local Plan. - 2.5 A detailed Housing Needs Survey has been carried out by Community Action Northumberland, and the data gained from that survey provides useful evidence for further potential projects to deliver affordable housing within the Neighbourhood Area.

-- 2.6 The survey found that there was not a significant local affordable housing need (i.e. enough to justify a departure from current County Council affordable housing policy with the Plan) within the Parish (whilst accepting the limitations of the survey), but a number of other housing needs were identified. - 2.7 The main conclusions were that people in the Parish are in favour of small pockets of development to bring additional homes to Lesbury Parish, especially where affordable homes and social housing are priorities for people with a local connection to the Parish.
+- 2.6 The survey found that there was not a significant local affordable housing need within the Parish (i.e. enough to justify a departure from current County Council affordable housing policy with the Plan).
+However, a number of other housing needs were identified. - 2.7 The main conclusions were that people in the Parish are in favour of small pockets of development to bring additional homes to Lesbury Parish, especially where affordable homes and social housing are priorities for people with a local connection to the Parish.
 Housing needs are largely reflected in the need for older people looking to 'downsize' to smaller houses; young people requiring their own accommodation, and households requiring larger accommodation to grow.
-The largest demand appeared to be for two and three bedroomed houses and bungalows, indicating a need for smaller dwellings in the Neighbourhood Area. - 2.8 There was a strong desire in surveys to limit the number of 5 bedroom 'executive' style dwellings in the Neighbourhood Area. - 2.9 The 'proposals map' from the Alnwick District Wide Local Plan (April 1997) shows the insets for the settlements of Lesbury, Hipsburn and Bilton.
-The Lesbury Neighbourhood Plan proposes to re-define these settlement boundaries, to accommodate existing planning permissions and recently approved housing development.
+The largest demand appeared to be for two and three bedroomed houses and bungalows, indicating a need for smaller dwellings in the Neighbourhood Area. - 2.8 There was a strong desire in surveys to limit the number of5 bedroom 'executive' style dwellings in theNeighbourhood Area. - 2.9 The 'proposals map' from the Alnwick District Wide Local Plan (April 1997) defined settlement boundaries for the settlements of Lesbury, Hipsburn and Bilton, although these were not carried forward in the Alnwick Core Strategy (2007).
+The Lesbury Neighbourhood Plan proposes to re-define these settlement boundaries, to accommodate existing planning permissions and recent housing completions.
 More information on this is contained in the background 'housing report' which forms part of the evidence base for the Plan.

-1 Lesbury Parish Housing Needs Survey Final Report (February 2018)
+&lt;sup>1 Lesbury Parish Housing Needs Survey Final Report (February 2018)